efeslab/ada-portathon/MachSuite/README.md

 MachSuite is a benchmark suite intended for accelerator-centric research.

-These benchmarks have been modified so one has the option to cross-compile them for a RISC-V v1.10 Linux 4.15.0 target from an x86 host.
+These benchmarks have been modified to provide the option to cross-compile them for a RISC-V (v1.10) Linux (4.15.0) target from an x86 host.

 There is a Makefile in the top direcrory as well as one within each benchmark subdirectory.